 While a high R-value is a great way to help improve your home’s energy efficiency, it’s also important to seal holes, close gaps, and invest in radiant heat barriers to maximize your efforts.
 All of these will work together to reduce your energy bills and keep you comfortable no matter what the weather outside is like.

-How You Can Get a Better R-Value in Your Home?
+How You Can Get it Better in Your Home?

 Achieving a higher R-value may seem like a big feat to take on initially.
 However, it’s important to note that any improvement you make will help with the overall goal of making your home more energy-efficient.
 As you make more improvements, you’ll notice the temperature in your home stays comfortable for longer, noise transfer between rooms is dampened, and you save money on your energy bills.
 Some of the top ways to improve your R-value over time can be found below.